 \end{Lem} \begin{proof} These facts are straightforward to verify, and we omit the details. \end{proof}

 It follows from \eqref{AS} that $\varphi$ induces an isomorphism between quotient spaces $\mathcal F[\hbar]$ and $V/TV$, and we will still denote this isomorphism by $\varphi$.
-For general vertex algebras, it is well-known that $V/TV$ admits a natural Lie algebra structure given by the $0$-th product. \begin{Lem}[Theorem 4.1.2 of \cite{frenkel2004vertex}] Let $\pi\colon V\to V/TV$ be the projection map.
+It is well-known that $V/TV$ admits a natural Lie algebra structure given by $0$-th modes. \begin{Lem}[Theorem 4.1.2 of \cite{frenkel2004vertex}] Let $\pi\colon V\to V/TV$ be the projection map.
 Then the bracket

 is well-defined, and defines a Lie algebra structure on $V/TV$. \end{Lem}